Peace and quiet in the winter garden?

 The formality of yew hedges and knife-sharp paths comes to life in winter light.
 You can see the bones of the garden’s design, and with bare trees the vistas out into the parkland are even more enticing.

-It's a place of quiet beauty and peace...unless you're a gardener with another few hundred bulbs to plant, that is.
+It's a place of quiet beauty and peace...unless you're a gardener with another few hundred bulbs still to plant.